richardrulach/backdoor/README.md

 * pages.xml - holds the details of each page and the queries that are used on that page
 * query_xxxxx.xml - hold the details of individual queries

 ##design
+standard design elements

+##visualisation
+provided by the raphaeljs library

 ##interactivity